fabbau/3pcDemo/README.md

 ## How did I solve the coding demo

 For a better code structure I tried to follow the <a href="https://www.google.com/search?q=+BEM-Methodology" target="_blank">BEM-Methodology</a>.
 Therefore I split the JavaScript and CSS code in a few different files.
 The naming of the files corespondents to the components for what the code in the files is ment for.
-E.g the `_modal.scss` file contains only code for the ```html class="modal"``` element.
+E.g the `_modal.scss` file contains only code for the `class="modal"` element.

 Then, with the help of jQuery a modal is revealed in which some sample data is dynamically loaded.